Page Contributor(s): Dan Razum, Campbell, CA, USA; Dennis M., Cupertino, California, USA

-Hicks Road North and South up Mt.
-Umunhum (Ohlone for "resting place of the hummingbird") are the climbing tests of Santa Clara County.
-Accessed primarily from the San Jose (north) side, the northern start is ranked slightly higher on the difficulty scale, and it does hit us very hard from the very beginning and carries 11.5% average grade to the turn off to Mt.
-Umunhum 1.5 miles up the road.
+Hicks Road North up Mt.
+Umunhum (Ohlone for "resting place of the hummingbird") is the climbing test of Santa Clara County.
+Accessed from the San Jose (north) side of Mt.
+Umunhum, the northern start is ranked slightly higher on the difficulty scale than Mt.
+Umunhum South, and it does hit us very hard from the very beginning, carrying an 11.5% average grade to the turn off to Mt.
+Umunhum Road 1.2 miles up from the start.

 Mt.
 Umunhum Road is cycle friendly.

-The Cube leaves no doubt where the top of Mt.
+The Cube, with its angular shape visible from great distances, leaves no doubt where the top of Mt.
 Umunhum is.

-Roadway Surface and Traffic Report: Hicks Road from the Silicon Valley side is a great ride but the two lane road is narrow and there is mild traffic with many curves along the way that make it a slightly unsettling climb, particularly if starting from the South Bay.
-The Northern side has minimal traffic and is very safe.
+Roadway Surface and Traffic Report: Hicks Road from the Silicon Valley side is a great ride but the two lane road is narrow, and there is mild traffic with many curves along the way that make it a slightly unsettling climb, particularly if starting from the South Bay.
 Mt.
-Umunhum has no traffic and is a single lane rough road which was was recently repaved (September 2017) and is in very good condition.
-There is moderate traffic from people visiting the summit, but car speeds are low and the ride feels quite safe.
+Umunhum has minimal traffic and a pristine road from start to finish -- I mean, shoot, where does Santa Clara County get all of its money??

-At 3,486 feet, Mt.
+About the Area: At 3,486 feet, Mt.
 Umunhum is one of the highest peaks in the Santa Cruz Mountain Range, and is part of the Sierra Azul Open Space Preserve.
 The summit of Mt.
 Umunhum has been newly restored and revived by the Midpeninsula Open Space District (MOSD), and has been recently reopened for public access.
-From the peak beautiful panoramic views of the Pacific Ocean and the Sierra Nevada mountain range can be enjoyed.
+From the peak, beautiful panoramic views of the Pacific Ocean and the Sierra Nevada mountain range can be enjoyed.
 Visit MOSD’s website for more information on this unique public space, including the peak’s historical significance as a Native American ceremonial site, and later as an important part of the west coast’s Air Force presence with what is now known as the Mt.
-Umunhum Cube -- a five story Cold War era radio building built in the early 1960s.
+Umunhum Cube, a five story Cold War era radio building built in the early 1960s.